vfey/biocpr/markdown/FAQ.md

 #### Q1.
-What is corplot?
+What is BioCPR?

-**A:** corplot is an interactive R application developed using the shiny package for plotting correlation heatmaps from gene expression data.
+**A:** BioCPR is an interactive R application developed using the shiny package for plotting correlation heatmaps from gene expression data.

-#### Q2: I have Ensembl IDs instead of HGNC symbols will I still be able to use corplot ?
+#### Q2: I have Ensembl IDs instead of HGNC symbols will I still be able to use BioCPR ?

-**A:** Yes, corplot can be used for visualizing correlation heatmaps with Ensembl IDs (in place of HGNC symbols).
-Incase you wish to change it to HGNC symbols, corplot has an inbuilt option to retrieve HGNC symbols for corresponding Ensembl IDs from biomart, you can select this option upon uploading the data and corplot will retireve the missing HGNC symbols for corresponding Ensembl Ids.
+**A:** Yes, BioCPR can be used for visualizing correlation heatmaps with Ensembl IDs (in place of HGNC symbols).
+Incase you wish to change it to HGNC symbols, BioCPR has an inbuilt option to retrieve HGNC symbols for corresponding Ensembl IDs from biomart, you can select this option upon uploading the data and BioCPR will retrieve the missing HGNC symbols for corresponding Ensembl Ids.

 #### Q3.
 Can you explain the tabs in the tool?